Oluwabukolab/AI-Content-Recommender-System/README.md

 # AI-Content-Recommender-System
-This project users to receive recommendations based on content data.
+This project allow users to receive recommendations based on content data.
 The application is designed to be user-friendly and interactive, providing a seamless experience for users to explore and obtain personalized recommendations.
 # Features
 - User-Friendly Interface: Intuitive and easy-to-navigate UI built with Streamlit.
 - Real-Time Recommendations: Provides instant recommendations based on the user's input.